 The manuscript of Dr. Evans's scholarly essay "Beowulf's Bane, Fáfnir, and the Firedrake of Erebor" is under editorial review with Arizona State University Press for a festschrift, edited by Eric Bryan, honoring Thomas A. Shippey.
-Dr. Evans's book manuscript, An Introduction to Old English, is currently under editorial review for the "Older Languages" series published by the Modern Language Association.
-His long-term scholarly interests include Scandinavian loan-words in the Peterborough Chronicle and elements of medieval dragon-lore and the dragon-slayer legend in the works of J.R.R.
+Dr. Evans's book manuscript, An Introduction to Old English, was accepted in 2015 by the Editorial Board and is currently in the copy-editing stage for publication in the "Older Languages" series published by the Modern Language Association.
+His long-term scholarly interests include Scandinavian loan-words in the Peterborough Chronicle -- a manuscript of the Anglo-Saxon Chronicle -- and elements of medieval dragon-lore and the dragon-slayer legend in the works of J.R.R.
 Tolkien.
 His interest in medieval mystical motifs in 17th/18th-century German pietistic hymnody, particularly in Das Kleine Davidische Psalterspiel(1744), is currently on long-term hold.

 In 1987 Dr. Evans held a Sarah H. Moss Fellowship at the Arnamagnaean Institute in the University of Copenhagen; he was a General Sandy Beaver Teaching Professor from 1997-2000.
 He was a lecturer in the Franklin College Outreach Program; he is a member of the UGA Program in Linguistics, the Environmental Ethics Certificate Program, and director of the UGA Medieval Studies Program.